 Pillar 1: The State Pension (AHV/AVS)

-The AHV (Alters- und Hinterlassenenversicherung) is a pay-as-you-go fund: today's workers pay for today's retirees.
-Contributions apply to your entire gross salary with no ceiling.
+The AHV (Alters- und Hinterlassenenversicherung) is a pay-as-you-go system: current workers fund current retirees.
+Contributions apply to your entire gross salary with no upper ceiling.

 |---|---|---|---|